 Since we cannot predict with certainty the amount of loan charge-offs that will be incurred and because the eventual level of loan charge-offs is affected by numerous conditions beyond our control, a range of loss estimates can reasonably be used to determine the allowance for loan losses and the related provisions for loan losses.
-A 10% increase in Hawaii's unemployment rate would increase loan loss provisions by approximately \$96,000.
+A 10% increase in Hawaii's unemployment rate would increase loan loss provisions by approximately \$113,000.
 A 10% increase in the peer group factor used to calculate the allowance for loan losses on construction, land and commercial real estate loans would increase loan loss provisions by approximately \$42,000.
 A peer group factor calculated using the losses reported by other banks in Hawaii on similar loans is used because the Bank does have a limited loss history on these types of loans.
 A 10% increase in the qualitative factor on owner-occupant and non-owner occupant loans would increase loan loss provisions by approximately \$34,000.
-A 10% increase in the amount of loans in the loan payment deferral program would increase loan loss provisions by approximately \$5,000.
-A change in home prices in Hawaii is not expected to have a material impact on loan loss provisions as the ratio of the average loan balance to the tax-assessed value of the property securing the loan was only 46.3% at December 31, 2021.
+A 10% increase in historical losses would increase loan loss provisions by approximately \$5,000.
+A change in home prices in Hawaii is not expected to have a material impact on loan loss provisions as the ratio of the average loan balance to the tax-assessed value of the property securing the loan was 42.5% at December 31, 2022.

 Securities Impairment.
 We periodically perform analyses to determine whether there has been an other-than-temporary decline in the value of our securities.
 Our held-to-maturity securities consist primarily of debt securities for which we have a positive intent and ability to hold to maturity and are carried at amortized cost.
 Available-for-sale securities are carried at fair value.
-All of our securities are issued by U.S. government sponsored agencies which guarantee the payment of principal and interest.
+The Company does not intend to sell securities which have an unrealized loss until such time as the value recovers or the securities mature and it is not more likely than not that the Company will be required to sell the securities prior to the recovery of value or the securities mature.
+All of our securities are issued by U.S. government agencies or U.S government-sponsored enterprises which guarantee the payment of principal and interest.
 We conduct a quarterly review and evaluation of the securities portfolio to determine if the value of any security has declined below its cost or amortized cost, and whether such decline is other-than-temporary.
 If such decline is deemed other-than-temporary, we would adjust the cost basis of the security by writing down the security for any credit losses through a charge on the income statement.
 The fair value of investment securities are obtained from independent third party pricing services and are based on pricing models that consider bid and ask prices and prices at which similar securities traded.
 The market values of our securities are affected by changes in interest rates as well as shifts in the market's perception of the issuers.